01 of 06

 06 of 06

-This 3-D representation from Nadia Geller Design demonstrates how a small L-shaped kitchen can integrate with a living area.
+This 3-D representation, also from Nadia Geller Design, demonstrates how a small L-shaped kitchen can be integrated with an open-concept living area.
 Partition walls can be added to provide separation between the dining and living spaces.
+Depending on the size of the space, the kitchen may be able to include an island to provide extra counter space and storage.